florebens/ebooks/New Earth/BENSON_WORMHOLE_MANIFESTATION_2026.md

 versus:

-`\u003Ccall TuxCatID, LastSeen, Urgent>`
+`<Call TuxCatID, LastSeen, Urgent>`

 The command string embeds premises the question destroys:

 - **A verb that assumes access.** *Call*, not *please help me locate.*
-- **A specific entanglement signature.** Not a category but a *this*, identified by the Bluetooth of your bond.
+- **A specific entanglement signature.** Not a category but a *this*, identified by the Bluetooth of the bond (more on this later.)
 - **Coordinates.** LastSeen anchors the query, reduces noise, gives the field something to work with.
 - **A priority flag.** Urgent is not panic.
 It is the coherence level the body is asked to mobilize.

-The Field does not respond to longing, because it is an open question with no parameters, command, or alignment.
-The Field responds only to precision.
+The field does not respond to longing, because it is an open question with no parameters, command, or alignment.
+The field responds only to precision.
 Feelings can be precise: a smell, a smile, a particular type of sorrow.
 The operative must work towards refining the instrument, the grammar, and the signal, so as to maximize scope of resonance across de Field.

 This is also why the body work in Chapter III matters at the query stage.
 A command sent from a body still braced in resistance is a malformed request.
 The syntax may be correct but the transmission is noisy.